odoo/owl/doc/reference/hooks.md

 The `useGetters` hook is the way for components to get a reference to the store getters.
 See the [store documentation](store.md) for more information.

+### `useComponent`

+The `useComponent` hook is useful as a building block for some customized hooks, that may need a reference to the component calling them.

+### `useEnv`

+The `useEnv` hook is useful as a building block for some customized hooks, that may need a reference to the env of the component calling them.

 ### Making customized hooks

 Hooks are a wonderful way to organize the code of a complex component by feature